 Today the House of Representatives passed H.R.
 1231, the Reversing President Obama’s Offshore Moratorium Act.
 This is the third piece of offshore drilling legislation that House Republican leadership passed as their response to rising gas prices.
 But most oil industry experts and the federal Energy Information Agency say there is no connection between expanded offshore drilling and lowering prices.
 Environment Texas applauded Texas Congressmen Lloyd Doggett, Charlie Gonzalez and Ruben Hinojosa for voting against the bill (the sole Texans to do so).

-Environment Texas’ Luke Metzger issued the following statement in response:
+Environment Texas Director Luke Metzger made the following statement: